Jagannath-Mahapatra/Hospital-Management-System/README.md

 # HospitalManagementSystem
-Hospital Management Application using Java Swing and SQL
+Hospital Management Application using Java Swing and MySQL

-# Project Title

-It is a window-based application made using Swing GUI package of Java that enables the user to maintain records of patients that visit a hospital for checkup and diagnosis and the doctors.
+It is a window-based application made using Swing GUI package of Java that enables the user to maintain records of patients that visit a hospital for checkup and diagnosis and the available doctors.
 It uses MySQL to maintain a database of the patients and doctors and their respective details.

 ## Screenshots